A Hifiman with a more relaxed tuning — Hifiman’s Most Approachable New Mid-Fi Headphone

 The large interior volume of the earcup — visible in the deep egg-shaped geometry — is a defining characteristic of this headphone family.
 More internal space means more ear-to-driver clearance, which is part of what gives Hifiman planars their characteristic spacious, uncongested sound:

 The planar driver is visible through the grille.
+I love how the Edition XV looks, but I ended up calling the Ananda Unveiled ’the beautiful one’ but it was close.
 Two close-up angles show the consistency and precision of the grille work as well as a direct view of the driver membrane underneath:

 A further zoom shows the planar driver clearly through the grille — a satisfying piece of visible engineering: